zahradjan/typescript-react-message-app/README.md

 ## Deployment

-If you wish you can deploy backend in heroku for instance and client folder in netlify as shown in original  [Project Chat Application](https://github.com/adrianhajdin/project_chat_application).
+If you wish you can deploy backend in heroku for instance and frontend production build in netlify as shown in original  [Project Chat Application](https://github.com/adrianhajdin/project_chat_application).

 ## Built With